Princess Amelia of the United Kingdom

 The living conditions of King George III’s daughters came to be known as “the Nunnery.”
 None of the daughters was allowed to marry at the age when most princesses would marry.
 Perhaps this over-protection of King George III’s daughters was due to what happened to his sister Caroline Matilda when she married King Christian VII of Denmark.
 Christian’s mental illness led to Caroline Matilda having an affair, being caught, the execution of her lover, her exile, and her early death from scarlet fever at age 23.
 The story was told in several novels including Per Olov Enquist’s The Visit of the Royal Physician (1999) and in the Danish film A Royal Affair (2012).
 Stella Tillyard also covers Caroline Matilda’s affair in her nonfiction book A Royal Affair: George III and His Scandalous Siblings (2006).
 Despite what happened to their aunt, the sisters longed to escape from “the Nunnery.”

-Prior to King George’s first bout with what probably was porphyria in 1788, he had told his daughters that he would take them to Hanover to find them husbands.
+Before King George’s first bout with what may have been porphyria in 1788, he had told his daughters that he would take them to Hanover to find husbands for them.
 Further bouts occurred in 1801 and 1804 and prevented talk of marriage for his daughters.
 Queen Charlotte feared that the subject of marriage, which had always bothered her husband, would push him back into insanity.
 She was stressed by her husband’s illness and wanted her daughters to remain close to her.
-The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated which restricted them from meeting eligible suitors of their own age.
+The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated which restricted them from meeting eligible suitors.

 In 1798, 15-year-old Amelia developed a pain in her knee and was sent to the seaside town of Worthing for recovery.
 She wrote to her father, “Certainly the vapour and warm sea bath are of use and therefore I hope that I shall be able to assure you that I am better.”
 This was the beginning of the poor health that would plague Amelia for the rest of her short life.
 Amelia’s symptoms indicated tuberculosis, which usually affects the lungs, but can also affect the joints.
 Her pain was severe and she was determined not to complain and she had to endure painful, frightening treatments.

 Limited in exposure to eligible men, Amelia and several of her sisters became involved with courtiers and equerries.
 In 1801, Amelia went to the seaside town of Weymouth to take a cure.
 Accompanying Amelia was Colonel The Honorable Charles Fitzroy, an equerry to King George III and a son of Charles FitzRoy, 1st Baron Southampton.
 The name “Fitzroy” was often given to illegitimate children of British kings.
-Fitzroy was a great-great-great-grandson of King Charles II of England and his mistress Barbara Villiers through their son Henry Fitzroy, 1st Duke of Grafton.
+Fitzroy was a great-great-great-grandson of King Charles II of England and his mistress Barbara Palmer, 1st Duchess of Cleveland, through their son Henry Fitzroy, 1st Duke of Grafton.
 While in Weymouth, the 18-year-old Amelia and Fitzroy, who was 21 years older, began an open romance despite the disapproval of her governess Jane Gomm.
 Amelia refused to hide the relationship, riding with Fitzroy and insisting on playing at his card table.
-Queen Charlotte learned of Amelia’s attraction to Fitzroy around 1803, but she kept it a secret from King George so as to not upset him.
+Queen Charlotte learned of Amelia’s attraction to Fitzroy around 1803, but she kept it a secret from King George so he would not be upset.
 The Queen continually lectured Amelia about “this unpleasant business” which Amelia considered unforgivable.
-She was determined to marry Fitzroy, but she knew that the permission required by the Royal Marriages Act would never be given.
+She was determined to marry Fitzroy, but she knew the permission required by the Royal Marriages Act would never be given.

 Princess Amelia by Andrew Robertson, 1807; Credit – Wikipedia